kshetline/tubular_util/README.md

 function getCssValue(element: Element, property: string): string;
 ```

+Return the value of a CSS `property` for the given `element`, as either set directly on that element, or as inherited by that element.

 ```typescript
 function getCssValues(element: Element, properties: string[]): string[];
 ```

+Same as `getCssValue`, except an array of CSS values is returned for the array of `properties`.
+This is more efficient than querying multiple properties one at a time.

 ```typescript
 function getCssRuleValue(element: Element, property: string): string | undefined;
 ```

+Same as `getCssValue`, except the property value will be returned in the same form as it was defined in the applicable CSS rules.
+For example, if the rules stated `1em`, this function returns `1em`, rather than converting this value into a `px` value as `getCssValue` will do.

 ```typescript
 function getCssRuleValues(element: Element, properties: string[]): string[] | undefined;
 ```
+Same as `getCssRuleValue`, except an array of CSS values is returned for the array of `properties`.
+This is more efficient than querying multiple properties one at a time.

 ```typescript
 function getFont(element: Element): string;
 ```

+Returns the font active on the given `element`.

 ```typescript
 interface FontMetrics {